 It was a little like roast lamb but rather tough and with a bit of a mouldy aftertaste.
 We washed down this slightly strange Chinese food with more Yak butter tea and were on our way.

-There are many more weird Chinese foods I’ve tried during my travels through this fascinating, culinary country.
+There are many more strange Chinese dishes I’ve tried during my travels through this fascinating, culinary country.
 Some of the more bizarre dishes include:

 - Turtle stir-fry